riddhitokdar/Telecom_Churn_Case_Study/README.md

-Understanding the Business Objective and the Data
+Understanding the Business Objective and the Data:

 The dataset contains customer-level information for a span of four consecutive months - June, July, August and September.
 The months are encoded as 6, 7, 8 and 9, respectively.